winstonjs/winston-mongodb/README.md

 initialization.
 Works only if __db__ is a string.
 Defaults to false.
 * __decolorize:__ Will remove color attributes from the log entry message, defaults to false.
+* __metaKey:__ Configure which key is used to store metadata in the logged info object.
+Defaults to `'metadata'` to remain compatible with the [metadata format](https://github.com/winstonjs/logform/blob/master/examples/metadata.js)
 * __expireAfterSeconds:__ Seconds before the entry is removed.
 Works only if __capped__ is not set.

 *Metadata:* Logged as a native JSON object in 'meta' property.